 YPP promotes civility by encouraging respectful interactions in conferences or circles.

 Kids First’s mission is to give children a voice in divorce, custody, and other conflicts.
 Kids engaged in conflict often come from split families where conflict-resolution has not been modeled well.
 At the center of Kids First’s work is a focus on conflict-resolution and changing patterns of behavior to create more positive relationships for kids.

 Kids First excels in understanding situations from kids’ perspectives and in mediating disputes.
-The Kids First approach distinguishes itself by considering problems first form the child’s point of view.
+The Kids First approach distinguishes itself by considering problems first from the child’s point of view.
 The Kids First team also has extensive training and more than a decade’s experience meeting with hostile parties and helping them find common ground.
 Combining these strengths positions Kids First singularly to offer restorative justice for kids in the school setting.

 Kids First’s attorney facilitator is piloting the project in select middle schools in the Cedar Rapids Community School District with in-kind support from that school’s leadership and teaching staff.
 Kids First will offer restorative circles to build relationships with kids, foster community, and increase students’ social-emotional skills.
 When conflicts arise, those affected will be referred to Kids First’s facilitator.
 The facilitator will lead circles with affected parties, which may include students and teachers.
 This process will result in amicable agreements and reduced conflict.
 Restorative justice interrupts youth cycles of violence.

 Year one of this pilot project requires $60,000.
 Kids First seeks investors who share the concern about youth violence and want to partner with Kids First to take preventative action.
 Like Kids First’s other programs, this project is innovative and follows best practices successfully implemented around the country.
 This project has the power to transform a school’s culture and can be replicated with broad application to benefit an entire community.